Fight, flight, or freeze.

 At school, when you hear an ugly rumor someone has started about you

-So whether the situation is potentially fatal or just a little threatening, you’re going to respond in one of those three ways.
+Whether your character’s situation is potentially fatal or just a little threatening, they’re going to respond in one of those three ways.
 What does that look like?
-Here are few possibilities that cover a range of intensity:
+Here are few possibilities that cover a range of intensity.

 Fight Responses